PhilSwiss/nexus-cleanup/README.md

 You can set the desired repository and a maximum amount of versions at the begining of this script.

+Optional: define a retention (in days), so that old versions are only deleted if they are older than the retention.

 Information
 ===========